 |Fraudulent charges||Unlimited||Call your issuer directly.|

 |Billing error||60 days||Requires specific protocol.
 See below.|

 |Bad service or service not rendered||60 days||Requires specific protocol.
 See below.|

 Fraudulent or unauthorized credit card charges

-You can dispute a fraudulent credit card charge by contacting your credit card issuer directly and informing them of the problem.
+- Contact your credit card issuer directly, and inform it of the problem.
 By law, you cannot be held liable for more than $50 in fraudulent charges.
 However, a charge of even this amount is unlikely.
 Today, most of the major banks offer a "no liability" feature on most of their credit cards.
-They waive the $50 charge, as long as you report the fraud within two billing cycles.
+They waive the $50 charge as long as you report the fraud within two billing cycles.

-You should investigate whether a purchase was truly fraudulent or not.
-Make sure it wasn't done by a family member or close friend without your authorization, or due to a miscommunication.
+- Investigate whether a purchase was truly fraudulent or not.
+Make sure it wasn't done by a family member or close friend without your authorization or due to a miscommunication.
 Generally, you should dispute a credit card charge only if you would be willing to also file a police report.
 If the unauthorized charge came about because of a miscommunication, you should work it out with the party involved before calling your bank and claiming it was fraud.

 - Charges that list the wrong date or amount

 - Charges for goods and services you didn't accept or that weren't delivered as agreed

 - Failure to post payments and other credits, like returns